HiassofT/highspeed-sio/README.txt

 patchrom -k xl.rom xlhi.rom

 To create a patched ROM without the fast NMI handler, use the "-n" option.
-Of course you may also use both "-k" and "-n".
+To disable patching the powerup code (coldstart when pressing SHIFT+RESET), use the "-p" option.
+Of course you may also use two or more options at the same time.
+For example:

+patchrom -k -n -p xl.rom xlhi2.rom

 Now you can use your EPROM burner to create a ROM replacement for your Atari.

-3. List of keystrokes

-If you decided to also patch the keyboard IRQ handler, the following keystrokes are available to control the highspeed SIO patch:

-SHIFT+CONTROL+S    Clear SIO speed table and enable highspeed SIO SHIFT+CONTROL+N    Disable highspeed SIO (normal speed) SHIFT+CONTROL+H    Enable highspeed SIO SHIFT+CONTROL+DEL  Coldstart Atari

-4. Technical details
+3. Technical details

 At first the patch checks if the current OS is compatible with the highspeed SIO patch.
 If it's not compatible you get an error